 Vascular rings

-A vascular ring is a heart problem present at birth.
+A vascular ring is a heart condition present at birth.
 That means it's a congenital heart defect.
-In this condition, part of the body's main artery or its branches form a ring around the windpipe, the food swallowing tube or both.
+In this condition, part of the body's main artery or its branches form a complete ring around the windpipe and the food swallowing tube.

 • The body's main artery is called the aorta.
-The condition affects the part of the aorta called the aortic arch.
+A vascular ring affects the part of the aorta called the aortic arch and often its branches.

-• The food swallowing tube leads from the mouth to the stomach.
-It's called the esophagus.
+• The food swallowing tube is called the esophagus.
+It leads from the mouth to the stomach.

 Symptoms